Razor Blade Reviews 2018.

 What is unusual here, is that the Feather blades are at their sharpest from the outset, but then steadily lose their effectivness on the 2nd & 3rd shaves.
 The 2 things that struck me most here, is that these Feathers are smooth operators when it comes to burn and irritation, because unlike some other blades, i never experienced any feeling of irritation or burn no matter how many passes i made over the same area!

+but read my review of the Feathers in a Parker Varient and it becomes clear that the Razor plays a big part in getting the performance right with certain blades!
 On the other side of the fence, the Gillette Med Blues started with 4 dull shaves before putting in an amazing & stunning performance!

 When it came to blade coatings, there is a clear advantage to having Teflon coated blades from the view of Burn, irritation & nicks.